Bachelor of Education

 Take On A Class Of Your Own

 If your dream is having the opportunity to positively impact young lives and influence growing minds through education, the Bachelor of Education program at 小猪视频will help you fulfil your true calling.
-In only 15 months, beginning each May, the 60-credit Bachelor of Education (BEd) program equips aspiring teachers with the critical skills, knowledge and experiences they need to become professional educators.
+In only 8 or 12 months,聽 depending on your program eligibility, the Bachelor of Education (B.Ed.) program equips aspiring teachers with the critical skills, knowledge and experiences they need to become professional educators.

 Ready to Apply?

-Applicants may apply to either the Elementary Education or Secondary Education stream, with each stream providing opportunities to apply relevant curriculum, instructional theory and methods for a career in education.
+There are two streams available within the program, to which applicants apply at point of application: Elementary Education; or Secondary Education.
+Each stream provides opportunities to apply relevant curriculum, instructional theory, and methods for a career in education.
 In addition to its focus on Education for Sustainability and Indigenous education, the program includes other unique opportunities, such as a service-learning project and a professionalism workshop series.

 What is the tuition for this program?

-These numbers are an estimate for planning purposes only.
+These numbers are an estimate for planning purposes only, and include tuition for the entire 8 and 12 month programs.
 These numbers do not include lab or accommodation fees.

 Sample Courses and Resources